Current version:

 GALENA is a trademark and registrered trademark of Clover Associates Pty Ltd

-GALENA - for Slope Stability Analyses, on Earth & Mars
+GALENA - for Slope Stability Analyses, on Earth & beyond

 Features - Material Profile Definition

 Have you ever been frustrated with having to move or redefine material profiles whenever you want to change the slope surface?
 Or wondered why you cannot realistically model complex geology?
-Or how to include material lenses?
+Or how to include structures?

 Great News!
 The old ways are no more - GALENA introduced a better way!